 The truth is that you work so hard for your money so it's only fair that you get to reward yourself every now and then right?
 Well yes!
 You definitely deserve to treat yourself and have fun and what girl doesn't love to look good, take nice trips and enjoy life?!

-However, when it comes to rewards and spending money, you want to make sure you are doing it the right way by spending smartly and not derailing your financial goals.
 So how do you reward yourself and still stay on top of those goals you set?
 You need to plan accordingly and that's what this post is all about.

 1. Designate some fun money in your budget